Make your spending count! Here are some of the best cash back credit cards for your consideration.

 Obviously Countrywide is having their troubles, so I don’t know how long this will last, but it has worked well for me over the last year.
 There is no annual fee, but I don’t know the interest rate since I never carry a balance.

-Thanks for the tips about credit card use.
+Thanks for the tips you’ve given below about cash back credit card use.
 But, I think it is not as easy as you say.
 People cannot control themselves and they may spend more to receive the bonus.

 I’d love to hear about other cards that offer great rewards.
 If you own one or know of any, please share…